MicrosoftDocs/architecture-center/docs/web-apps/guides/reliable-web-app/java/plan-implementation-content.md

 For each dependency in the critical path, you need to assign an availability goal.
 Service Level Agreements (SLAs) from Azure provide a good starting point.
 However, SLAs don't factor in (1) downtime associated with the application code run on those services, (2) deployment and operations methodologies, or (3) architecture choices to connect the services.
 The availability metric you assign to a dependency shouldn't exceed the SLA.

 Proseware used Azure SLAs for Azure services.
-The following diagram illustrates Proseware's dependency list with availability goals for each dependency. (*see figure 2*).
+The following diagram illustrates Proseware's dependency list with availability goals for each dependency (*see figure 2*).

 [![Diagram showing Proseware's dependencies on the critical path and the assigned availability metric for each dependency.](../../_images/java-slo-dependecies.svg)](../../_images/java-slo-dependecies.svg)
 *Figure 2.
 SLA dependency map.
 Azure SLAs are subject to change.
 The SLAs shown here are examples used to illustrate the process of estimating composite availability.
 For information, see [SLAs for Online Services](https://www.microsoft.com/licensing/docs/view/Service-Level-Agreements-SLA-for-Online-Services).*